Toxin in infant formula: how an incident in France shook global manufacturers

 According to Barclays analysts, the financial impact could be asymmetrical:

-- for Danone — up to €100 million in the worst-case scenario,
+• up to €100 million for Danone in the worst-case scenario,

-- for Nestlé — up to CHF 1 billion (over $1.29 billion).
+• for Nestlé —up to 1 billion Swiss francs (over $1.29 billion).

-In early January, Nestlé already recalled batches of SMA, BEBA, and NAN products across Europe due to similar concerns about toxins.
+In early January, Nestlé had already recalled batches of SMA, BEBA, and NAN products across Europe due to similar concerns about toxins.